 You’ll pay the fee, and fill out paperwork including the photos, passport photocopies and a paragraph explaining what you plan to do in Brazil.
 Be circumspect here.
 You want to get to know the culture and see the sights, not party like a rockstar in Ipanema.
 The Brazilian visa cannot be purchased at the border, or at the airport, and your airline may check that you have the visa before are permitted to get on the plane.

 Paraguay, the little-visited landlocked nation nuzzling Argentina’s shoulder, also requires American passport holders to obtain a visa.
-The fees here are US$45 for a one-time entry (valid for 90 days), or US$65 for multiple-entries, applied for in advance.
+The fee is US$160 for a multiple-entry visa, applied for in advance.
+Visa on arrival is now issued at “Silvio Pettirossi” International Airport in Asunción, Paraguay; the VOA is valid for 90 days and costs the same as the multiple entry applied for in advance.
 Rumors abound of people walking across the bridge from Brazil into Ciudad del Este without a second glance towards immigration, and no visa in their passport.
 True?
 Certainly.
 Wise?
 Certainly not.

 Reciprocity fees and countries

 A reciprocity fee is money which one country charges the citizens of another to enter their country because the reverse is also done.
-Chile already has reciprocity fees, and, for American citizens the amounts charged are equal to the amount charged to citizens of those countries when they apply for visas to enter the United States.
-Argentina was scheduled to put a reciprocity fee in effect, then delayed its implementation from January to March of 2009, and has now suspended it indefinitely.
+The amounts charged are often equal to the amount charged to citizens of those countries when they apply for visas to enter the United States.

 Argentina has for some time been the southern-cone traveler’s antidote to expensive entry fees and visas.
-It had announced plans to implement a reciprocity fee, but has now put these on hold indefinitely.
+It had announced plans to implement a reciprocity fee, and then later put these on hold indefinitely.
 Perhaps it’s due to the failing economy and realizing that another $131 dollars (the original proposed fee) could keep people from flying to Buenos Aires.
 While at the moment, Argentina will let you hold onto your hard-earned cash, keep an eye on this one for the future.

 So what’s a traveler to the southern cone and environs to do?
 Ideally you add another several hundredish dollars to your travel budget, and call it a day.
 Realistically, however, as you raise your eyebrows and think of perhaps a trip to Cambodia, instead, consider these tips that can make your trip to the southern cone a little less painful.
 Sneaking across borders, which runs afoul of multiple international laws, is not recommended.
 But with a little creative planning, you can exert some damage control before you even get started.